 Superstreets are designed primarily to try to eliminate the dangers of left turns at intersections.
 Their construction has been proven to result in significantly faster travel times and a reduced percentage of drivers involved in accidents.

-Superstreets help to prevent left turn accidents by forcing traffic on a side road to first turn right and then access a U-turn lane to turn left.
+Superstreets help to prevent left-turn accidents by forcing traffic on a side road to first turn right and then access a U-turn lane to turn left.
 Traffic on the main road can turn left directly.

 While having to first turn right then make a U-turn to turn left may seem time-consuming and inconvenient, it actually results in a significant time savings since drivers do not have to wait to make left-hand turns or for traffic from cross-streets to go across the intersection, according to a North Carolina State University study.
-This study on the superstreet is the largest study ever conducted of the impact superstreets have on travel time and safety.
+This study on the superstreet is the largest study ever conducted regarding the impact superstreets have on travel time and safety.
 Not only did the study show a 20% reduction in travel time over conventional traffic designs, it found that superstreet intersections experience an average of 46% percent fewer reported automobile collisions and 63% percent fewer collisions that result in personal injury.

 Unfortunately, for some business owners on the path of a street that is redesigned as a superstreet, the drawbacks can be significant.
 Some customers may no longer want to make that U-turn to go visit the business or store.

-Continuous Flow Intersection (CFI)
+Continuous flow intersection (CFI)

-A continuous flow intersection (CFI), sometimes referred to as a displaced left turn intersection, is an innovative design to help improve safety and mobility by redirecting some or all left turns at a major signalized intersection.
-As you can see from the video below, vehicles turning left cross into dedicated left turn bays turning onto the cross street.
+A continuous flow intersection (CFI), sometimes referred to as a displaced left-turn intersection, is an innovative design to help improve safety and mobility by redirecting some or all left turns at a major signalized intersection.
+As you can see from the video below, vehicles turning left cross into dedicated left-turn bays turning onto the cross street.
 The primary advantage is that traffic turning left and through traffic happen simultaneously.
 This helps reduce delays at intersections and increase safety by reducing the number of conflict points at the intersection.

-Complete Streets aim to offer improved traffic control by providing ramps that are cut into curbs to allow wheelchairs and strollers to cross the street with ease, as well as wider sidewalks and pedestrian areas, bus turn off lanes, and bike lanes, buffer zones, greenery.
+Complete streets aim to offer improved traffic control by providing ramps that are cut into curbs to allow wheelchairs and strollers to cross the street with ease, as well as wider sidewalks and pedestrian areas, bus turn-off lanes, bike lanes, buffer zones, and greenery.
 Utilities are buried underground to make room for pedestrians.
 Environmentally friendly lighting is key, as is signage that can be seen by all travelers.

-Roundabouts and Traffic Circles
+Roundabouts and traffic circles